About Us

 We donated bulk period products (pads) to Title I schools and youth-based organizations to end period poverty.
 Our menstrual hygiene kits are provided to youth in our monthly educational workshops which include a month’s supply of period products in a beauty bag with a personal kindness note.
 To request period products please email us.

-Period Awareness with Dignity & Self-Esteem (P.A.D.S.)
+Period Awareness with Dignity & Self-Esteem (P.A.D.S)

 This program is designed to be the first step in every adolescent’s menstruation journey, helping all girls & menstruators transition into puberty.
 With this program, girls & menstruators will gain knowledge, tools, information, and the support they need to step into this new stage of their life feeling confident.
 We designed this program because two out of every three girls who enter puberty don’t know enough about what is happening to their bodies and the most crucial part is that they are not prepared for their first period.